Synonymous (also Branestraube, Branne, Brune, Brune Grape, Brown Grape) for the Heunisch grape variety ( Gouais Blanc ); look there.

 Despite apparently indicative synonyms or morphological It must not be similar to the varieties Orleans (Hartheunisch) or Ranfol be confused.
 The numerous grape varieties with part of the name "Heunisch" are not all related to each other.
 Most are no longer important and are only in vines for historical reasons (e.g. Geilweilerhof and Domaine de Vassal ).
 The Gouais Blanc (France) variety is genetically identical to Weißer Heunisch (Germany), although the development has been different.

-Many of the synonyms mentioned above have been used in part "criss-cross" for several types of Heunisch.
+Many of the synonyms mentioned above were partly used "crisscross" for several types of Heunisch.
 The German name Heunisch comes from the early Middle Ages and was allegedly first mentioned in the 11th century with "hunisce druben".
-He associates with the Huns and that they should have brought them to Europe.
+He associates with the Huns and that they are said to have brought them to Europe.
 However, this hypothesis is difficult to prove.
-For many centuries, the terms "Heunisch" (for "coarse") and " Frankish "(For" fine ") the only wine or quality designations and have not referred to a particular variety.
-A reliable mention was made in 1546 in the famous "Kreutzer book" of Jerome buck (1498-1554: "The big, fat (thick) Hynian grapes, which, for the sake of their rapid fermentation, are given by a few shit grapes."
+For many centuries, the terms "Heunisch" (for "rough") and " Frankish "(For" fine ") the only wine or quality designations and did not refer to a particular variety.
+A reliable mention was made in 1546 in Jerome's famous "Kreütter Buch" buck (1498-1554: "The big fat (thick) Hynische Draub, which are used for the sake of their quick worting, are used by quite a few fucking Draub."
 The varieties of the Heunisch group: